sethupavan12/OPVTON-Virtual-Try-on-Dissertation/README.md

 ## Maintaining
 I want to make this repo as clean as possible.
 Given that this is a bit of a niche field, I have other ideas but sadly no time to make it happen.
 Will clean the code base and add sensible instructions later.

+note: I leftout the controlnet code part from this repo